ropensci/UCSCXenaTools/README.md

   - ATAC-seq Hub: <https://atacseq.xenahubs.net>
   - Singel Cell Xena hub: <https://singlecell.xenahubs.net>

-If the url of data hub changed or new data hub online, please remind me by emailing to <w_shixiang@163.com> or [opening an issue on GitHub](https://github.com/ShixiangWang/UCSCXenaTools/issues).
+If any url of data hub is changed or a new data hub is online, please remind me by emailing to <w_shixiang@163.com> or [opening an issue on GitHub](https://github.com/ShixiangWang/UCSCXenaTools/issues).

 ## Usage